EmilStenstrom/friendlybit/comments/2006-10-19-click-here-to-read-this-article_comments.md

   comment_author_url: ''
   comment_content: '@Lazy:  The people using "click here" may or may not know how
     to market better than Emil, but they do not know how best to market.
-A call to action is important, but "click here" is a very weak call to action.\n\n<blockquote cite="http://www.lyrishq.com/content/view/88/">As a command, “click here” is beautiful in its simplicity, but it falls far short as a call to action – the trigger to launch the customer on the complicated path to conversion – because it doesn’t tell your email readers what you really want them to do.\n\nNor does it answer that universal question all readers have that drives so many actions: “What’s in it for me?”</blockquote>\n\nYou can read more about this in the article <a href="http://www.lyrishq.com/content/view/88/" rel="nofollow">8 Tips for a Stronger
+A call to action is important, but "click here" is a very weak call to action.\n\n<q>
+    As a command, “click here” is beautiful in its simplicity, but it falls far short as a call to action – the trigger to launch the customer on the complicated path to conversion – because it doesn’t tell your email readers what you really want them to do.\n\nNor does it answer that universal question all readers have that drives so many actions: “What’s in it for me?”</q>\n\nYou can read more about this in the article <a href="http://www.lyrishq.com/content/view/88/" rel="nofollow">8 Tips for a Stronger
     Call to Action</a>.'
   comment_date: '2009-03-17 02:47:06'